 In the middle of the roundabout on Jalan Tun Fuad Stephens Street, you can take a great picture of this giant fish with the background of Gaya Island.
 The statue was inaugurated in February 2000, when Kota Kinabalu obtained city status.
 Recommended time of visit: sunset!

-Sunday Market on Gaya Street
+Go shopping at the Sunday market on Gaya Street

 Souvenir time!
 Sarongs, hats, hand-made soaps, fruits, cakes, footwear, dresses and some animals too.
 If this is your first time in Asia, it will be a nice walk for you through all the stalls.